anikgupta1970/interview_notes/HeapDump.md

 Application performance improved

-No further OutOfMemoryErrors observed in production
+No further memory-related incidents in production